rui-yan/CS229-bagnet/README.md

 - The `flowers_original` directory contains the original downloaded flowers dataset, downloaded from Kaggle at: https://www.kaggle.com/alxmamaev/flowers-recognition.

-- The `flowers_tvtsplit` directory contains the flowers data split into 70\% training, 20\% validation, and 10\% test data subsets.
+- The `flowers_tvtsplit` directory contains the flowers data split into 70\% training, 20\% validation, and 10\% test data subsets obtained by running data_preprocessing.ipynb.

 - The `paperwork` directory contains the proposal, poster, final report and relevant figures for our CS229 project.